snowyu/abstract-file.js/README.md

 * `loadContentSync(aOptions)`: Synchronous load file contents.
     * `buffer` *(Boolean)*: whether load file contents as buffer or stream, defaults to false.
     * return contents
-* `getContent(aOptions, done)`: Asynchronous get the file contents, skipSize used. only for Buffer and File(not for folder)
+* `getContent(aOptions, done)`: Asynchronous get the file contents buffer, skipSize used. only available for File(not for folder)
   * `done` *Function(err, content)*: the callback function.
-* `getContentSync(aOptions)`: Synchronous get the file contents, skipSize used. only for Buffer and File(not for folder)
+* `getContentSync(aOptions)`: Synchronous get the file contents buffer, skipSize used. only available for File(not for folder)
 * `loadStat(aOptions, done)`: Asynchronous load file stats.
   * `done` *Function(err, stat)*: the callback function.
 * `loadStatSync(aOptions)`: Synchronous load file stats.